apache/apisix/docs/en/latest/pubsub.md

 #### Add a new `scheme` judgment branch to `http_access_phase`

 Add a `scheme` judgment branch to the `http_access_phase` function in `apisix/init.lua` to support the processing of `kafka` type upstreams.
-Because of Apache Kafka has its own clustering and partition scheme, we do not need to use the Apache APISIX built-in load balancing algorithm, so we intercept and take over the processing flow before selecting the upstream node, here using the `kafka_access_phase` function.
+Because Apache Kafka has its clustering and partition scheme, we do not need to use the Apache APISIX built-in load balancing algorithm, so we intercept and take over the processing flow before selecting the upstream node, using the `kafka_access_phase` function.

 The APISIX init file [init.lua](https://github.com/apache/apisix/blob/master/apisix/init.lua).